Esmaeili01/element2crypt/README.md

-# Elements to Cryptography
+# Elements Code

-this Cryptography method is based on Periodic Table of Elements.
+based on Periodic Table of Elements.